 TGm editor, please update the 2nd paragraph in this clause as shown below:

-[CID 133]Time 0 is defined to be a TBTT or TSBTT with the S1G Beacon frame being a DTIM.
+[CID 133] Time 0 is defined to be the TBTT or TSBTT when the first S1G Beacon frame is expected to be sent and this beacon shall have the DTIM Count field of the TIM element set to 0.
 At each TBTT or TSBTT, the AP shall schedule an S1G Beacon frame as the next frame for transmission.
 At each TBTT or TSBTT the AP should suspend the decrementing of the backoff counter for any pending non-beacon transmission and transmit the S1G Beacon frame according to the medium access rules specified in Clause 10 (MAC sublayer functional description).

-[CID 133]
+[CID 133]NOTE – When dot11MultiBSSIDImplemented is true, the DTIM Count field in the TIM element applies to the AP corresponding to the transmitted BSSID.

 Multiple BSSID procedure